 Birds and Trees of North America

 The twelve massive volumes that comprise each set of Birds and Trees of North America are among the most seminal works of any American artist.
 In 1929, after an exhaustive and unfruitful search to find a publisher that could reproduce his paintings with sufficient quality, clarity, and subtlety, Rex decided to become his own publisher.
 He commissioned the Meriden Gravure Company in Meriden, Connecticut, to produce high-quality, grayscale prints of each painting.
-With a small team of assistants, Rex hand-painted each print and bound them into large monographs at his property near Kent, Connecticut.
+With a small team of assistants, Rex hand painted each print and bound them into large monographs at his property near Kent, Connecticut.
 The one hundred sets of books he produced, consisting of 1,200 individual volumes, required Rex to individually hand paint 87,400 prints and bind them with another 87,400 pages of scientific annotations and poetic descriptions of every bird and tree.

 At the outset, Rex estimated that he would be able to produce two volumes per year and complete his project in six years.
-In the end, he completed Birds and Trees two years ahead of schedule, delivering all twelve volumes to subscribers in just four years.
+In the end, he completed Birds and Trees two years ahead of schedule, delivering all twelve volumes to patrons in just four years.

 In reflecting on his 1902 western trip, Rex Brasher wrote, “Neither did the faintest hope lurk within that the paintings would ever be reproduced and published.”At that point he was still sending sketches back to Brooklyn, and it took him 47 years to finish his goal of painting every bird species in North America from life, including accurate backgrounds.